Associate Professor of Legal Writing

 Professor Kazee teaches Administrative Law, Antitrust, Basic Legal Skills, Civil Practice, Constitutional Conventions, Constitutional Law, Criminal Law, Criminal Practice, Crimes Against Justice, Economic Foundations of Law, Introduction to Law, Legislation and Statutory Interpretation, National Security Law, Property, and Remedies.

-Kazee clerked with the District of Columbia Superior Court and practiced agricultural and antitrust law in Louisville.
-Professor Kazee taught economics and international trade and finance at West Virginia University.
+Professor Kazee practiced agricultural and antitrust law in Louisville.
+He taught economics and international trade and finance at West Virginia University.

 Read Professor Kazee's article, "Try to Remember".

 - BA Political Science/Spanish/Speech, Morehead State University

 - MA Economics, University of Kentucky

 - MA International Politics, The Patterson School of Diplomacy and International Commerce

 - Basic Legal Skills - Research

 - Criminal Law